blue gradient

 Model Best For Context Window* Reasoning Multimodal Notable Strengths Typical Use Cases

-GPT-5 mini High-volume apps needing strong quality at lower cost Large ★★★★☆ Text (plus tools) Great value, fast, reliable instruction following Support assistants, short-form generation, UI copy, structured outputs
+GPT-5 mini High-volume apps needing strong quality at lower cost Large (400K) ★★★★☆ Text output, text + image input; tools Great value, fast, reliable instruction following Support assistants, short-form generation, UI copy, structured outputs

-GPT-5 nano Ultra-low cost micro-tasks, tight latency Medium–large ★★★☆☆ Text Cheap, quick responses, consistent formatting Classification, extraction, rewrite/normalize, linting
+GPT-5 nano Ultra-low cost micro-tasks, tight latency Large (400K) ★★★☆☆ Text output, text + image input Fastest, most cost-efficient GPT-5 model; cheap, quick responses Classification, extraction, rewrite/normalize, linting, summarization

 GPT-4.1 / GPT-4o Fast multimodal chats and coding with solid reasoning Large ★★★★☆ Full multimodal (4o), strong realtime UX Speed + versatility; great for interactive experiences Voice/image chat, prototyping, general coding, tutoring

-Gemini 2.5 Pro Global, multilingual projects; cross-media Very large (batch options) ★★★☆☆ Full multimodal Language breadth, media fusion Translation/localization, large doc analysis, media-rich apps
+Gemini 2.5 Pro Global, multilingual projects; cross-media Very large ★★★☆☆ Full multimodal Language breadth, media fusion Translation/localization, large doc analysis, media-rich apps

 *Context windows and capabilities vary by exact model/version and deployment.
-Always verify current limits in provider docs.
+OpenAI rows above are aligned to current OpenAI model pages; always verify current limits in provider docs.

 Who the GPT-5 Pricing Calculator is for